First Listen: Benji Candelario, Arnold Jarvis & Nina Lares – Higher (Thump Mix) (Defected)

 If ever wondering what keeps on some artists movin’, no doubt as to how it’s first and foremost their love (need?) of makin’ music.
 Something we’ll never thank them enough for.
 And even more in an environment where it has become so hard for them to make themselves a (decent) living.

 30 years have gone since the early days of House Music.
 Then one could even wonder too what keeps these artists alive and kicking.
-The response would most likely be the same, regardless the status of a genre which has remained underground.
+And eventually search to get higher.
+And the response would most likely be the same, regardless the status of a genre which has remained underground.

 Like it or not, some artists have the talent and the (good) taste.
 Meanwhile countless wannabes will never have them.
 Benji Candelario and singer Arnold Jarvis have extensively shown how they belong to the first category.
 With this new collab – 16 years after the memorable ‘Learn To Give’ and 13 after ‘You’ve Let Love Slip Away’ – makin’ no exception.

 As a result, the deep & soulful ‘Higher’ will just stand like an evidence for the unconditional of the genre.
-With songstress Lina Lares adding light to the whole.
+With songstress Nina Lares adding light to the whole.

 The art of keepin’ the fire burning.
 Higher… Just the way we like it!